sav-che/TL-2/Authors/Candargy, Paléologos C. {std. P.C. Candargy}.md

-> [!cite] BHL link: this entry starts at [page 356](https://www.biodiversitylibrary.org/item/103861#page/366/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 356](https://www.biodiversitylibrary.org/page/33266663) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Candargy, Paléologos C. (1870-\[unknown\]), Greek botanist, son of C.A.
 Candargy, born at the Island of Lesbos, attended the École polytechnique fedérale de l'Université à Zürich 1887-1889, collected on Lesbos 1889-1894, lived in Constantinople (Istanbul) 1894-1896, in Paris 1896-1899, studied at the Sorbonne (biology, chemistry, physics, geology), Dr. Sci.
-Paris 1899, from 1900 at the Botanical Garden and Museum of the University of Athens until ca. 1905, further data absent. (*P.C.
-Candargy*).
+Paris 1899, from 1900 at the Botanical Garden and Museum of the University of Athens until ca. 1905, further data absent.
+**Abbreviated name**: *P.C.
+Candargy*

 #### Herbarium and types